nosos-kindynos/Overview/README.md

-Assumming user A updates on the compromisation of his health based on a medical confirmation , user E wishes to know the risk A poses to him.
+Assumming user A's health has been compromised and the information is based on a medical confirmation , user E wishes to know the risk A poses to him.
 Intuitively we may see that both C and D posses 0.5 chance of contracting the disease throough paths (A,B) and (A,C) respectively and so D has 0.25 chance of contecting the disease from B and C each.

-We assume the chances contracting of a disease from different sources to be independent , since transmssion dynamics vary from disease to disease and we are not very well informed on their mechanism.
+We assume the chances contracting of a disease from different sources to be independent , since transmssion dynamics vary from disease to disease and we are not very well aware of their mechanism.

 So the risk of user D can be calculated by taking a set union of both the probabilities , which is 0.25 + 0.25 - (0.25 x 0.25) = 0.4375
 A different view may be to calulate the chance of D NOT contracting the disease from either B or C , and then taking the conjugate of the same , which is